benjistealth/work_day_scheduler/README.md

 # work_day_scheduler
-A webpage that displays a calendar of the current workday, where past hours are coloured grey, future hours are coloured green, current hour is highlighted in red.
+A webpage that displays a calendar of the current workday with todays date at the top under the title.
+Past hours are coloured grey, future hours are coloured green, current hour is highlighted in red.

 ## Description